 What Questions Are Asked On A Cognitive Ability Test?

-This all depends on the type of test administered.
+This depends on the type of test administered.
 For example, numerical reasoning tests may include questions on chart analysis, number series and general arithmetic, whereas verbal reasoning tests may cover reading comprehension, verbal analogies and evaluation of arguments.

 Are Cognitive Ability Tests Reliable?